talkable/talkable-docs/source/web_hooks.rst

    <h2>Compatibility and Versioning</h2>

-Curebit web hooks do not currently have versioning.
+Talkable web hooks do not currently have versioning.
 Current spec will not be changed for all existing hooks.
-But Curebit dev team leave a right to add any additional data to them without removing or changing existing one.
+But Talkable dev team leave a right to add any additional data to them without removing or changing existing one.
 Your implementation should be safe to such changes.